wesley-trust/wesleytrust-com/_posts/2021-04-07-graph-api-locations-config.md

 ## European Union
 This definition is available here: [REF-05][location-ref5], which you can access from my GitHub.

-This contains all members of the European Union (EU).
+This contains all members of the European Union (EU) only.

 _This may not typically be used, as [SA, Gibraltar](#european-schengen-area-gibraltar) or [EEA](#european-economic-area) may be more appropriate._